 Important: All figures are based on published specifications.
 Because manufacturers may test at different power levels or under different conditions, use the autonomy/runtime efficiency figures as a guideline only.
 Runtime and efficiency values are based on the use with the 57008 battery.

-• When compared to other cordless handheld blowers in the 36 to 48V range, the Atlas 56999 stands out due to its lower weight: just 4.2 lbs.
+• At just 4.2 lbs, the Atlas 56999 ranks among the lighter cordless handheld blowers in the 36 to 48V range.
 Should weight be a deciding factor, the Black+Decker LSW40C is worth a look at just 2.4 lbs the bare tool.

-• The air speed of the Atlas 56999 maxes out at 105 MPH.
-While more than adequate for many jobs, its air speed is below average among other battery-operated handheld blowers between 36 and 48V.
+• Exiting the nozzle, the air can reach speeds of up to 105 MPH, which falls on the lower end for battery-operated handheld blowers between 36 and 48V.
 For the fastest air speed in this category, you may want to consider the Husqvarna 350iB, which can expell air at a velocity that can reach 200 MPH.

-• The Atlas 56999 is a powerhouse, boasting an airflow capacity of 550 CFM (Cubic Foot per Minute), firmly establishing itself among the most potent cordless handheld blowers with a comparable voltage.
-If air volume is important to you, the Ryobi RY40HPLB01K, with 800 CFM, could be in your good books.
+• With an airflow rating of 550 CFM (cubic feet per minute), the 56999 is unquestionably on the high end among cordless handheld blowers with a comparable voltage.
+If air volume is important to you, the Husqvarna 350iB, with 800 CFM, could be in your good books.

-• Autonomy-wise, with up to 15 minutes of autonomy on a full charge, the 56999 is on the low end when compared with other cordless handheld units of similar voltage.
+• Users can anticipate a maximum autonomy of 15 minutes from its battery, suggesting that the 56999's runtime is below average among cordless handheld units.
 To enjoy the best possible autonomy in this category, you could have a look at the Stihl BGA 200 which offers up to 535 minutes of runtime.

 The bottom line